 Smokers Who Switch to Vaping

-Long time cannabis smokers looking for an alternative with quick effects that edibles don’t always provide should consider vaporizing.
+Long-time cannabis smokers looking for an alternative with quick effects that edibles don’t always provide should consider vaporizing.
 Removing combustion from the equation might be a healthier alternative than smoking.
-The best temperature range for vaporizing weed is relatively low, meaning less lung irritation from carcinogens which helps Cilia production.
+The best temperature range for vaporizing weed is relatively low, meaning less lung irritation from carcinogens, which helps cilia production.
 Now, the potential health factors are one aspect, but how does vaporizing make you feel?
 What’s the effect like compared to smoking?
-There are any benefits of vaping vs smoking when it comes to the effects?
+There are many benefits of vaping vs smoking when it comes to the effects.

 Effects of Vaping

-Though it is rapidly growing in popularity, vaping is still a relatively new concept.
+Though it is exploding in popularity, vaping is still a relatively new concept.
 As a result, research is still needed to determine the risks and rewards associated with it.
 Evolving laws reforming cannabis may ease restrictions (4) and allow for analysis of its properties.
-However, early first hand accounts of frequent vaporizer users point to the following benefits.
+However, early first-hand accounts of frequent vaporizer use point to the following benefits.

 Might Be Less Harmful

-As mentioned, herbal vaporization occurs at a far lower temperature than combustion and in most cases does use an open flame as the heat source.
+As mentioned, herbal vaporization occurs at a far lower temperature than combustion and, in most cases, uses an open flame as the heat source.
 Look for a vaporizer with precise temp control so you can set it to a specific degree.
 Think of it like using an electric heater versus sitting around a campfire.
-You enjoy all of the benefits from the heat, while making it easier on your lungs in the process.
+You enjoy all the benefits from the heat while making it easier on your lungs in the process.